opentelekomcloud-docs/cloud-create/umn/source/register.rst

 ===============================

 * Go to: https://designer.otc-service.com
-* Login using an IAM user account with the **Tenant Administrator** role.
-This is the same credentials when you log in to the web console, **not the ICU account**.
+* Login using an **IAM user account** with the **Tenant Administrator** role, which is created in the Web console.
+If you do not have an IAM account, see Section :ref:`How to create an IAM user account`.

 .. figure:: /_static/images/register-login.png
   :width: 400